Mt. Lemmon

 To some, it is a regular pilgrimage several times a year.
 From the base of the mountain range, all the desert plant and wildlife co-exist among the ever creeping metropolitan city limits.
 Saguaro cactus abounds standing tall against the backdrop of the enormous mountain range.

-As you drive up the winding road, now under construction for enlargement, you gain a sense of awe as you watch the desert slowly turn into brush, then into an array of windblown rock formations and finally into the midst of a deep forest of pine and fir.
+As you drive up the winding road, since the construction for enlargement, you gain a sense of awe as you watch the desert slowly turn into brush, then into an array of windblown rock formations and finally into the midst of a deep forest of pine and fir.
 If you visit in the winter, be sure to bring your ski equipment or snow tires.

 The busiest times to visit Mt.
 Lemmon are weekends (of course) between 11am and 4pm.
 The earlier you arrive, the better parking and picnic areas your find.
 Less travelled days are weekend mornings and many weekdays.